Helen Castor

 Helen Ruth Castor (born 4 August 1968) is a British historian of the medieval and Tudor period and a BBC broadcaster.
 She taught history at the University of Cambridge and is the author of books including Blood and Roses (2004) and She-Wolves: The Women Who Ruled England Before Elizabeth (2010).
 Programmes she has presented include BBC Radio 4's Making History and She-Wolves on BBC Four.
 Her most recent book is The Eagle and the Hart: The Tragedy of Richard II and Henry IV (2024).

 Early life and education

-Helen Castor was born in Cambridge and attended The King's High School for Girls, Warwick, from 1979 to 1986, and then completed a BA and a PhD at Gonville and Caius College, Cambridge.
+Helen Castor was born in Cambridge and attended The King's High School for Girls, Warwick, from 1979 to 1986, and then completed a B.A. and a Ph.D. at Gonville and Caius College, Cambridge.
 Her doctoral thesis was titled "The Duchy of Lancaster in the Lancastrian polity, 1399-1461".
 She was elected to a Research Fellowship at Jesus College.

 She was a Fellow of Sidney Sussex College for eight years, and is now a Bye-fellow.